How to Use a Solder Fountain

 Figure 2: Solder height should be set at 1.50 to 3.0 mm (0.060 to 0.120 in.) above the lip of the nozzle.

-A solder fountain, by virtue of direct contact and heat transfer by molten solder, transfers a considerable amount of thermal energy to both the circuit board and the component.
-Printed circuit board materials are susceptible to damage such as layer delamination, copper delamination, separation of pads or barrels from inner layers, burns, solder mask damage and warpage.
+A solder fountain transfers considerable thermal energy to both the circuit board and the component by direct contact and heat transfer by molten solder.
+Printed circuit board materials are susceptible to damage such as layer delamination, copper delamination, separation of pads or barrels from inner layers, burns, solder mask damage, and warpage.
 If several circuit boards require rework, a few should be carefully evaluated until a reliable procedure is established.

 Solder Fountain System

 Think of a solder fountain as a mini wave-soldering machine without a conveyor.
-Similar components - a solder pump and solder reservoir, various interchangeable nozzles of different sizes, and controls for solder flow height - can be found on the system.
+Similar components - a solder pump and reservoir, various interchangeable nozzles of different sizes, and controls for solder flow height - can be found in the system.
 See Figure 1.

 Figure 3: Once full solder reflow has been achieved, removal of the component is completed using an extractor tool or a gloved hand.